Radiotherapy of germ cell tumor of the ovary (dysgerminoma) (program ID: 291989)

 - American Society for Therapeutic Radiology and Oncology.

 - European Society for Therapeutic Radiology and Oncology.

 - 1989 Paul Krause Award of the North Rhine-Westphalian Society of Radiology.

 - 1993 Röntgen Prize of the German Radiological Society.

 Photo of the doctor: (c) Universitätsklinikum Essen

 - Program [Description]

-Radiotherapy of germ cell tumors of the ovary (dysgerminom)
+Radiotherapy of germ cell tumor of the ovary (dysgerminoma)

 - Hospital: University Hospital Essen

 There are 53 germ cell tumors of the ovary (dysgerminoma) treatment hospitals on Booking Health websiteShow all clinics